Loading

 Discover Oro Valley Roots:

-Learn how Oro Valley got its name, the battle to incorporate it into a town, and the story behind the OVHS logo.
+Learn how Oro Valley got its name, the battle to incorporate it into a town, establishing the Town’s 1974 financial plan, and the story behind the OVHS logo.

 The Oro Valley History section of this website includes a dropdown menu that lets you explore even more: the histories of the George Pusch and Jack Procter families, Steam Pump Ranch, explore the Heritage Garden with its walk-in Hohokam pit house replica, petroglyphs and meteorites in the museum, research support, local legends, and videos featuring longtime residents.